-The job placement rate for graduates of Hudson Valley Community College's Advanced Manufacturing Technology (MFT) program approaches 95 percent prior to graduation.
+The job placement rate for graduates of Hudson Valley Community College's Advanced Manufacturing Technology (AMT) program approaches 95 percent prior to graduation.
 In fact, many students are able to take part-time jobs while still in college, with one of the many employers eager to hire our graduates.
-Those completing the MFT program and with/after OTJ experience are generally qualified to fill a variety of positions in industry such as: machinist, tool maker, CNC programmer, quality control technician and mold maker.
+Those completing the AMT program and with/after OTJ experience are generally qualified to fill a variety of positions in industry such as: machinist, tool maker, CNC programmer, quality control technician and mold maker.

 The most direct path to future management, job planning or machine programming positions in industry starts with the graduation from this program.
 Many employers are willing to financially support students from their locale via company sponsored scholarships for students enrolled in the full or part-time program.
 This provides the employer with a well-trained employee for the future, and offers the student an opportunity for both employment and a very low cost education, a true win-win situation for both parties.
 Full-time students may work part-time for an employer during the semester and full-time during vacation periods, while part-time students may attend day or evening classes while working full-time day or night.